 Awareness and engagement with the Leicestershire Local Offer is good, and increasing over time.
 There is excellent engagement through the Local Offer Facebook page which in July 2024 had 4.3k followers.
-The Local Offer webpage regularly features in the top 5 search items and most visited pages on the 4.3k Local Authority's website.
-The Local Offer is constantly being improved followers through coproduction with the SEND Hub and incorporating survey findings.
-We are using feedback from those attending to on the Local Offer continuously improvement of our Local Offer, improving navigation Facebook page in and ensuring it meets the needs of children and young people and their July 2024 families.
+The Local Offer webpage regularly features in the top 5 search items and most visited pages on the Local Authority's website.
+The Local Offer is constantly being improved through coproduction with the SEND Hub and incorporating survey findings.
+We are using feedback from those attending to continuously improvement of our Local Offer, improving navigation and ensuring it meets the needs of children and young people and their families.
 Regular Local Offer Roadshows are well attended and receive good feedback from attendees.
 Children and young people's voices have also contributed to the review of the local offer.